adam-back/react/Redux/NOTES.md

     i.
 If state is undefined, reducer should return the initial state of the application
   2. If an unknown action is dispatched, return current state IV.
 Stores
+  1. Created by Redux.createStore fn
-  1. Binds the three principles of Redux by holding current state, dispatching actions, and receives reducer.
+  2. Binds the three principles of Redux by holding current state, dispatching actions, and receives reducer.
-  2. Three methods:
+  3. Three methods:
     a. getState
     b. dispatch (actions)
     c. subscribe
       i.
 Callback triggers any time action has been dispatched ii.
 Used to update UI
+V. Testing Resources
+  1. deepFreeze to dedect mutations
+  2. expect by Michael Jackson